 “I just couldn’t resist him,” she said of Phil’s acting.
 “He’s so…what’s the word?
 Stable.
 I knew by how clean cut he was that he had potential.
-But, when he talked about his steady job and paying his bills on time, I was hooked.
-I admit, I was disappointed when I found out he wasn’t real.”
+When he accused me of preferring jerks, and “friend-zoning” guys like him, I felt a spark.
+I was disappointed when I found out he wasn’t real.”

 She felt the “bad boy” was just a huge turn off.
 “He didn’t even seem to try.
 He was aloof and seemed uninterested.
 He didn’t even compliment me once.
 And to be honest, his tattoos and motorcycle talk were just trashy.
 Sure he was edgy and good looking, but that’s all he had going for him.”

 Phil tried to appear unattractive by sharing his nerdy leanings.
-“I brought up my toy collection and how I missed sleeping at my parents’ house at times.
+“I thoroughly discussed Star Wars canon, my time spent giving relationship advice on Reddit, and how I missed sleeping at my parents’ house at times.
 I even told her how my dream job was to be a storm trooper.
 It didn’t seem to faze her.”